Polkissss/2048/README.md

 Values shoving: wasd or arrows
 Exit mid game: Z
-Navigating menu: Menu tells you everything, but basically you type number (or word such as yes) corresponding to choice and press enter to confirm it
+Navigating menu (Terminal): Menu tells you everything, but basically you type number (or word such as yes) corresponding to choice and press enter to confirm it